The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 People are remarkably willing to follow instructions from an authority figure, even when the task seems inappropriate.

-Especially in confusing situations we look to authority figures for guidance on what to do (so our dependence on authority figures rises in presence of a stressful situation).
+Especially in confusing situations, we look to authority figures for guidance on what to do (so our dependence on authority figures rises in the presence of a stressful situation).

 Many people may have felt that what they were doing was not completely sensible but they felt a psychological need to do what their bosses wanted them to do.

 It might not be a coincidence that Bridgewater was one of the very few mutual funds to foresee the crisis, since Ray Dalio strongly encouraged a mentality of independent thinking and speaking up (check Principles by Ray Dalio).